FrameOS/frameos-docs/docs/installation/controller.md

     frameos
 ```

+## Developing via docker

-Alternatively, if you want to develop locally via docker:
+If you want to run the development build locally via docker:

 ```bash
 # build your own